adobe/react-spectrum/rfcs/2021-DNA-update.md

     experience, etc. Try to identify as many potential problems with implementing this RFC as possible.
 -->
 There is a chance that we'll let some DNA bugs through.
+If there is a DNA bug, it may be harder for a contributor or one of us to fix and may take longer.

 ## Backwards Compatibility Analysis